hkukend/COMP7607B-A2/README.md

 ### 1.2.
 Language Model Training Pipeline

-Training a language model involves several distinct phases, each building upon the previous one, in this assignment, we will focus on the translation task (English to Chinese).
+Training a language model involves several distinct phases, each building upon the previous one, in this assignment, we will focus on the translation task (English to Traditional Chinese).
 The pipeline consists of:

 * **Pretraining:** Teaching the model to predict the next token in a sequence using a large bilingual corpus of text data
 * **Supervised Fine-Tuning (SFT):** Refining the model's translation capabilities in general domains